FastyBird/redisdb-plugin/README.md

 ## What is Redis DB plugin?

-Redis DB plugin is extension for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which is implementing [Redis](https://redis.io) PubSub exchange and states manager for reading and setting application state.
+Redis DB plugin is extension for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which is implementing [Redis](https://redis.io) Publish & Subscribe data exchange used by other modules of [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem and also a states manager for reading and storing application states.

 ### Features

-- Built-in server command for running standalone exchange client
-- Application state management for reading and storing states in Redis database
+- Synchronous and asynchronous application state management for reading and storing states in Redis database
-- Implemented sync and async Redis client
+- Synchronous and asynchronous exchange for data communication
-- Redis DB pub/sub exchange client
+- Redis clients with basic CRUD operations

 Redis DB plugin is an [Apache2 licensed](http://www.apache.org/licenses/LICENSE-2.0) distributed extension, developed in [PHP](https://www.php.net) on top of the [Nette framework](https://nette.org) and [Symfony framework](https://symfony.com).

+## Requirements

+Application library is tested against PHP 8.2.

 ## Installation

-The best way to install **fastybird/redisdb-plugin** is using [Composer](http://getcomposer.org/):
+This extension is part of the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem and is installed by default.
+In case you want to create you own distribution of [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem you could install this extension with  [Composer](http://getcomposer.org/):

 ```sh
 composer require fastybird/redisdb-plugin